 4. Repeat this for reps.

-This is another one of my favorites because it's super simple and effective.
+This is another one of my top glute exercises because it's super simple and effective.

 1. Hold a dumbbell in each hand and relax your arms to let the weight naturally rest on your quads/hips.

 2. Pull your shoulders down and back to engage your upper back.
 You should be able to feel your lats and upper-back squeeze.